Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 that there is no longer any need for custom Java code, Spring bean definitions, or alfresco properties to be applied to the ACS repository.
-Generally custom transforms and renditions can now be added to Docker deployments without having to create or apply an AMP, or even restarting the repository.
+Generally custom transforms and renditions can now be added to Docker deployments without having to create or apply an AMP/JAR, or even restarting the repository.

 ## Repository Configuration